PisterLab/micromissiles-unity/docs/index.md

 ### Mac

 1. Download the tarball file for Darwin: `micromissiles-<version>-darwin.tar.gz`.
-2. Untar the tarball.
+2. Extract the tarball.
 The tarball should contain a single directory called `micromissiles-<version>-darwin`.
 3. In the `micromissiles-<version>-darwin` directory, run the app file.
 4. If you get a warning that Apple cannot check the application for malicious software:
    * Open `System Preferences`.